socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 ^^^^^^^^^^^^^^^^^^^^

-The settings in the Login Attributes tab determine which LDAP users can log in to your Nextcloud system and which attribute or attributes the provided login name is matched against (e.g. LDAP/AD username, email address).
+The settings in the Login Attributes tab determine which LDAP users can log in to your cyfrSpaces system and which attribute or attributes the provided login name is matched against (e.g. LDAP/AD username, email address).
 You may select multiple user details.
 (You may bypass the form fields and enter a raw LDAP filter if you prefer.)